KIM CASH TATE

 Hey there . . .
 You got a minute?
 I’d love to share beyond the tightly written bio with the professional bullet points.
-I’d rather be more personal . . . which is why I took the picture to the right.
+I’d rather be more personal . . . which is why I took the picture below.

 I know firsthand the power of the Word to renew and transform, to heal and restore, to convict and strengthen.
 It does all those things and more in me.
 Continually.
 And also in me is this irresistible urge to share the wonder of this amazing truth with others.